 Underneath Holborn Viaduct is the Winemakers Club, a candle-lit wine bar in a couple of 150-year-old arches that looks like the kind of place Hannibal Lector would drink a nice chianti.
 Winemakers is best suited for the evening thanks to its underground setting, and it’s intimate and relaxed enough to go a casual date, or even on your own.
 The wine selection is good, as are the prices, and its a great spot to try something new.
 Not least their raclette toastie.

 A wine shop with an extremely don’t-tell-anyone patio out back, Newcomer Wines is a nice spot to escape the crowds around Dalston.
 It’s deceptively roomy inside, and combined with its secret outside space, makes for good spot if there are a few of you.
-The wine is mostly Austrian which, unless you have a particularly niche interest, probably won’t matter to you.
+The wine is mostly Austrian which, unless you have a particularly niche interest, might not matter to you.
 What matters more is that glasses start at £6.50.